reowst/sdk/FAQ.md

 ## How much does Network Next cost?

-Network Next targets only the bottom 10% of your playerbase having a really bad experience, so it is very cost effective.

-You don't pay _anything_ for the 90% of players who already have a good connection to your server.

-Bandwidth for players where we provide significant improvement costs 10c per-gigabyte on average right now, but we expect this to reduce over time.
+Bandwidth for players where we provide significant improvement costs 10c per-gigabyte on average right now, but Network Next targets only the bottom 10% or so of your player-base, making it very cost effective.
+That's an amortized cost of approximately 1c per-GB.

 ## Do players have to pay to use Network Next?

 No. Players do not have to pay.
 Our customer is the game developer, not the player.

-The game developer is happy to sponsor players so they have a better experience playing their game.

 ## How does billing work?

-Network Next sells 10 second slices of access across multiple networks according to the amount of bandwidth reserved up and down for each player.
+Network Next sells 10 second slices of access across multiple networks according to the amount of bandwidth reserved for each player.

-Therefore, we bill on the envelope of traffic your games uses, rather than the usage, since the private networks we work with operate by reserving this much capacity for each player.
+We bill on the envelope of traffic games uses, rather than the actual usage, since the private networks we work with reserve this much capacity for each player.

-Each month we sum up the total of 10 second bandwidth slices served by all suppliers for a game (often multiple suppliers are involved in each route), and that is the amount we bill.
+Each month we sum up the total of 10 second bandwidth slices served by all suppliers for a game (often multiple suppliers are involved in each route), and that is the amount billed to the game developer.

 ## How can I get access to the Network Next portal

 Please contact us at sales@networknext.com and we'll onboard you for a free trial.

+## What games use Network Next?

+Network Next is in production with [Rocket League](https://rocketleague.com) for several months now, and we accelerate millions of players every day.
+We're also live with several other games that aren't announced yet!

-## What suppliers does Network Next work with?
+## What suppliers work with Network Next?

-We work with top infrastructure suppliers such as:
+We work with top edge computing and infrastructure suppliers such as:

 * [Limelight](https://limelight.com)
 * [Stackpath](https://stackpath.com)